A Comprehensive Outline of Event Planning Expenses

 - Other Specialized Equipment

-This category represents all of the items and services supplied by vendors outside of the host venue.
-Each one will bill you independently, so it is important to keep close tabs on everyone you are working with.
-Using a spreadsheet will help you organize your vendor contacts along with the costs associated with their services.
+This category represents all the items and services supplied by vendors outside of the host venue.
+Each one will bill you independently, so it is important to keep close tabs on every vendor.
+Using a spreadsheet will help organize your vendor contacts along with the costs associated with their services.

 - Linens, Table Skirting, and Chair Covers